Holistic Therapy Consultant - Gold Coast - Canungra

-Patients on this Diet invariably find that they need to eat far less than before.
-This is because they are using much more of the most efficient source of energy we have - Fat.
+With the Optimal Lifestyle Diet, you will invariably find that you need to eat far less than before.
+This is because it supports your metabolism to use much more of the most efficient source of energy we have - Fat.

-This Diet is low in "bad fats" (saturated) and high in the good fats (omega-3 and -6).
-These harmful saturated fats are prime contributors to the most common causes of death in this country - heart disease and cancer.
-For more info click > Coconut Oil Health Benefits
+This Diet is high in good saturated and unsaturated fats (omega-3 and - 6) and eliminates bad fats such as Trans Fats, which are prime contributors to the most common causes of death in this country - heart disease and cancer.
+For more info click > Coconut Oil - Health Benefits

 Current research shows that high insulin levels can cause heart disease.
 This occurs for a variety of reason, but essentially because it increases the production of substances, which trigger inflammation (the "bad" eicosanoids).
 These substances promote blood clots, narrowing of blood vessels and elevations in blood pressure.

 Insulin also directly increases the amount of cholesterol in the blood.

 A high carbohydrate diet is one of the major reasons for raised insulin levels.

 Remember, carbohydrate is just a fancy word for sugar...

 As mentioned above, "fat reserves" represent our main energy reservoir.
 At rest, we use fats as our predominant energy source.
 Athletes performing at high intensity use carbohydrates, which are in relatively short supply.
 We become fatigued quickly when we sprint because we run out of carbohydrates, not because we run out of energy.
 (We have enough energy in our fat stores to run two marathons back to back!)
 People with chronic fatigue are tired at rest.
 This is due to the inefficient use of energy and fat reserves.
 This Diet helps the body to better utilise stored fats and carbohydrates for energy production.